 My coach @hyenamuaythai asked me for an exercise for upper back pain, and this is one I recommended.

-This angel of death exercise I like to use because it trains all the muscles that get overly lengthened or neglected from fight posture: it works trapezius, rhomboids, rear delts, and your rotator cuff, all at the same time.
+I like to use this angel of death exercise because it trains all the muscles that get overly lengthened or neglected from fight posture: it works the trapezius, rhomboids, rear delts, and rotator cuff, all at the same time.

-Im using 2.5lb weights in the video, you could go as heavy as 5lbs, but the emphasis is on the quality of movement, NOT the weight.
+Im using 2.5lb weights in the video, you could go as heavy as 5 lbs, but the emphasis is on the quality of movement, NOT the weight.